Highway 97 Interconnector

-The Quesnel River Bridge and Quesnel Overhead need to be replaced due to their age and deteriorating condition.
-The current plan is to rehabilitate the bridge and the overhead and does not improve the safety, mobility, and reliability of the existing structures.
+The Quesnel River Bridge and Quesnel Rail Overhead Bridge need to be replaced due to their age and deteriorating condition.
+The current plan is to rehabilitate the bridges, but it does not improve the safety, mobility, and reliability of the existing structures.

-• The Quesnel River Bridge is designed with an overhead truss system, creating a significant risk of catastrophic damage to the truss support system from a commercial vehicle crash - eliminating this route of Highway 97.
+- The Quesnel River Bridge is designed with an overhead truss system, restricting vehicle height, and creating a risk of catastrophic damage to the truss support system from a commercial vehicle crash.
+This would necessitate a significant detour to bypass this vital connection.

-• The Quesnel River Bridge and Quesnel Overhead do not meet current Provincial lane and shoulder specifications.
-The bridge has narrow 3.35-meter lanes and the Quesnel Rail Overhead has narrow 3.3-meter lanes, both of which are very tight for commercial vehicles.
+- The Quesnel River Bridge and Quesnel Overhead Bridge do not meet current Provincial lane and shoulder specifications.
+The bridge has narrow 3.35-metre lanes and the Quesnel Overhead Bridge has narrow 3.3-metre lanes, both of which are very tight for commercial vehicles.

 Highway 97 flows through downtown Quesnel, crossing eleven major intersections.
 There have been multiple vehicle and pedestrian collisions at these intersections which will continue to be safety risks unless the highway is rerouted.